 - You click – Trust and Respect are the two pillars to success.
 This doesn’t happen unless you’ve got rapport that grows over time, project to project.
 Trust your gut when you work with your VA (… and remember, most times, you’ll likely meet them via a video call and never meet in person!)
 Are you both aligned, vibing and on the same page?
 Give them a small task and see how they do with it.
 Once completed, if it’s not a match, ask to be reassigned to a different person for the next project/task.
 If it IS a match, keep going!

 - You accept help – It sounds silly but as a card-carrying Type A Control Freak myself, this one is really important.
-You could have the ultimate unicorn of a VA, ready to help you, but if you can’t let go (bit by bit) of the nitty-gritty tasks that weigh you down and hand it over to them, this isn’t going to work.
+You could have the ultimate unicorn of a VA, ready to help you, but if you can’t let go (bit by bit) of the nitty-gritty tasks that weigh you down by handing it over to them, this isn’t going to work.
 Face the fear, go karaoke the Frozen song and get over it.
 Your business is BEGGING you to outsource the boring stuff.
 Your mental health is whimpering, too.
 Listen and accept the help!

 - You feel less stressed, not MORE – We’re all about simplifying over here at The Simplifiers.
 Yes, there is some ramping up at the beginning of working with a new VA.
 That’s come to be expected.
 But if days (or weeks later), this relationship is causing you more stress than less, there’s something wrong.
 That’s the beauty of hiring a VA in 5-hour blocks… you simply wrap up that project and move on to a different Simplifier on the next task.
-When you hire a FT employee, you sink tons of cash, training and resources into this person.
-That’s why so many dread having to hire an employee…it’s a pain to have to find a new person, you waste cash and most importantly, you waste your time.
+When you hire a FT employee, you sink tons of cash, training and resources into this one person.
+That’s why so many dread having to hire an employee… it’s a pain to have to find a new person, you waste cash and most importantly, you waste your time.
 And say it with me… ain’t nobody got time for that!

 3. Define what you’re delegating